cgreenhalgh/musiccodes/docs/fileformat.md

 A data URI with the non-standard MIME type `text/x-midi-hex` will be output to the current MIDI output channel (if any).
 All bytes are output immediately.
 Each byte is encoded as two hex digits.
 E.g. `data:text/x-midi-hex,903a7f` is note on, middle C, max velocity.

+### OSC actions

+A URI with the protocol `osc.udp:` will send an [Open Sound Control](http://opensoundcontrol.org/introduction-osc) message over UDP.
+The hostname and port are the address of the OSC server to send to; the path is the OSC address.
+After a comma is the OSC type string, and the arguments themselves follow, comma-separated.
+Currently supported data types are 'i' (integer), 'f' (float), 's' (string, url-encoded) and 'b' (binary, hex-encoded).
+Note that only individually messages can currently be sent, i.e. not packets containing multiple messages.

+For example, the URI `osc.udp://1.2.3.4:9001/test/address,if,40,1.0` will send a message to the OSC server on the machine with IP address/hostname `1.2.3.4`, running on port `9001`, with OSC address pattern `/test/address` and two arguments, `40` (an integer, type `i`) and `1.0` (a float, type `f`).
+Please refer to documentation of the server for the messages that it supports.

 ## `code`

 (version 2)